-Yes, your employment status does matter to a certain extent for a car loan as the interest rates can vary depending on your current employment status.
+Yes, your employment status does matter to a certain extent for a Car Loan interest rates can vary depending on your current employment status.

 Employment status is not as important as in the case of a personal loan as a car loan is a secured loan.
 The lender can sell the car you are buying in order to settle the loan in case the customer defaults on payments or cannot afford to repay the full loan amount.